RequestNetwork/requestNetwork/packages/docs/docs/guides/4-request-payment/0-intro.md

 * You plan to embed request payment features like a Pay button
 * You want to test the payment stage of requests you create

-The payment of a request depends on the payment network you chose:
+The payment of a request depends on its payment network:

 - Address-based payment networks (available for BTC and ERC20) don't have any specific requirement: any payment sent to the specify address will be considered a payment of this request.
 Never re-use an address!
 - Input data payment networks (ETH only) simply requires you to specify the [Payment Reference](https://github.com/RequestNetwork/requestNetwork/blob/master/packages/advanced-logic/specs/payment-network-eth-input-data-0.2.0.md#description) in the data of the transaction.